XianliangJ/cs244-pa3/README.md

 cd PA3
 python run_experiment.py
 ```
-The experiments will take ~1 hr to run.
+The experiments will take ~30 minutes to run.
 The resulting graphs will be placed in the **results** subdirectory
 within the **PA3** directory.
 SCP the graph files to your local machine, and open them in a web browser to view.
+The plot html file names will include the following information: verus or sprout (which congestion control algorithm),
+var or alma (indicate whether the trace used was the synthetic variable trace or the Alma Street trace), and throughput
+or delay (what kind of plot).

 Note: If you would like to re-run the experiments, you should first run the cleanup script to delete any logs/outputs
 from the previous run.
 From within **PA3**: